jsenv/jsenv-importmap-eslint-resolver/readme.md

 <details>
   <summary>node parameter</summary>

 `node` parameter is a boolean indicating if the file are written for Node.js.
 This parameter is optional and disabled by default.
-See [Node core modules](#Node-core-modules)
+See [Node module resolution](#Node-module-resolution)

 When enabled node core modules (path, fs, url, etc) will be considered as found.